Please Rotate Your Device

 Such a structure provides the tenant in this case with protection on a 10 year term with known rental rates but the tenant can still get out of the lease at the 5 year mark.

 The goal here is to provide enough guidance on a formula so that both parties can find enough comparables to come up with a reasonable number for fair market rent.
-I would suggest the following:
+I would suggest the following (taken from a recent lease in New York):

 The Base Rent for the extension period shall be at fair market rent, as defined as comparable to similar premises used for a similar purpose in comparable buildings in the immediate area.